2000 -2010 - The Next Millennium

 required experience, you may even have to start the part over.

-time understanding the structure.
-But if you have inherited a part from an
+structure.
+But if you have inherited a part from an inexperienced user it

 Is 3D CAD Productivity an Oxymoron?